-The Company estimates that it currently has building capacity to manufacture approximately 34 - 37 million interior automatic-dimming mirror units annually, based on current product mix (excluding the impact of the ongoing construction of the aforementioned distribution center).
+The Company estimates that it currently has building capacity to manufacture approximately 34 - 37 million interior automatic-dimming mirror units annually, based on current product mix (excluding the impact of the above referenced construction).
 The Company evaluates equipment capacity on an ongoing basis and adds equipment as needed.
-In 2021, the Company shipped 27.2 million interior automatic-dimming mirrors.
+In 2022, the Company shipped 28.7 million interior automatic-dimming mirrors.

-The Company's automotive exterior mirror manufacturing facility has an estimated building capacity to manufacture approximately 15 - 18 million units annually, based on the current product mix (excluding the impact of the ongoing construction of the aforementioned distribution center).
+The Company's automotive exterior mirror manufacturing facility has an estimated building capacity to manufacture approximately 15 - 18 million units annually, based on the current product mix (excluding the impact of the above referenced construction).
 The Company evaluates equipment capacity on an ongoing basis and adds equipment as needed.
-In 2021, the Company shipped approximately 14.6 million exterior automatic-dimming mirrors.
+In 2022, the Company shipped approximately 15.5 million exterior automatic-dimming mirrors.

-Item 3.
-Legal Proceedings.
+ITEM 3.
+LEGAL PROCEEDINGS.